 FAQs About D-Mannose & UTIs

-Is D-Mannose suitable for children?
+Is it suitable for children?

-Definitely, do not use D-Mannose instead of antibiotics if kids are too young to report their symptoms.
-It is better to not experiment with any natural supplements and follow your doctor’s advice.
+Definitely, do not use D-Mannose instead of antibiotics in kids who are too young to tell you about their symptoms.
+It is best not to experiment with any natural supplements and follow your doctor’s advice.
 Also, be extra careful with the dosage, as too much can cause diarrhea.

 Is D-Mannose suitable for diabetics?

-D-Mannose and FDA: Important disclaimer
+FDA: Important disclaimer

-D-Mannose is a popular supplement among UTI sufferers who are looking for a natural solution to prevent and treat urinary tract infections (just scroll down the page to read comments from the readers like you!).
+D-Mannose is a popular supplement for those looking for a natural solution to manage UTIs (just scroll down the page to read comments from the readers like you!).
 Anecdotal evidence is growing and contributing to the popularity of D-Mannose products as so many of us want to find a natural and effective way to manage UTIs.

 Join Our Everyday Wellness Facebook Group